usnistgov/RECON/README.md

 translating the natural language of the enterprise to formal logic is an unsolved problem.
 RECON (Restricted English for Constructing Ontologies) is a subset of English that can be easily read by an industry expert, while having a formal grammar and an unambiguous translation to formal logic.

+Additional documentation on the software can be found in the docs directory.

 ## Contacts
 * Peter Denno: peter.denno@nist.gov, 301-975-3595